 Ace your New Zealand job interview

 You’ll be forgiven for being extra nervous for your New Zealand job interview.
 This is after all your dream come true!
 You’re so close to living in New Zealand, you can almost taste it.

 - Prepare the room.
-This is not a Skype call to a friend!
+This is not a call to a friend!
 The interviewer does not want to see your bed, an overflowing washing basket or scattered toys.
 Sit at a desk or table with a clean background behind you.
 Make it either a wall or hang a sheet in white or cream behind you.

 - Eliminate distractions.
 Turn off your cell phone, lock the door to the room you’re using, tell family or housemates to not bother you, log out of Facebook, Twitter and any other apps that send notifications.